srobo/volunteer-emails/SR2022/2021-09-25-start-of-comp-cycle.md

 This is an easy way to make a big difference for our competitors to boost their skills and confidence, even if you're fairly new to volunteering.
 If you'd like to get involved, please let the competition team know!

+### Kit Packing

+We're planning to hold a kit-packing weekend in early October - keep an eye out for another email from the kit team soon!

 ## Website Overhaul

 We're in the process of giving our website a fresh lick of paint (you may have already seen our [new sponsor page](https://studentrobotics.org/sponsor/) ).